 Overseas companies make payments to Korean-based suppliers, contractors, and employees.

 During festivals and national holidays such as Seollal, Chuseok, and Buddha’s Birthday, inflows to South Korea increase.
-The contributions could for family-based celebrations or made directly to religious organisations or to the needy.
+The contributions could be for family-based celebrations or made directly to religious organizations or to the needy.

 Money transfer services are the most preferred channels for sending money to South Korea because of the unique advantages they offer.
 Some of the top reasons for using money transfer service providers include:

 Sending money anywhere else in the world is as easy as sending money to Korea.
-If you’re looking to send money to another country, here is the list of the most popular destinations.
+So if you’re looking to send money to another country, here is the list of the most popular destinations.